jesslilly/EntitySearch/README.md

 ## TODOs
 ### Necessary
+1. make the config for locslStorage vs. AJAX better.
+Don't use a magic string.
+1. Add config for localStorage key to be `new Uri(Request.Url, Url.Content("~"))`.
+Or maybe this can be done in the framework so users don't have to require config settings.
 1. Get Web Essentials minification working.
 1. data-entity-search-config script tag with JSON content like this
 ```javascript